 Informal commerce includes all businesses that have not registered with the government, do not have a Tax I.D. number and do not pay taxes on each sale made.
-Technically this is not legal, right?
-Let me explain:

 Many businesses “import” products without paying import taxes.
 This means they’ve found a way to obtain the product without taking it through customs.
-You would think these products (frequently called “black market” products) would be sold only in outdoor markets and in a clandestine manner, but you’d be surprised how many formal businesses actually acquire their products this way too (smuggling, basically).
+You would think these products (frequently called “black market” products) would be sold only in outdoor markets and in a clandestine manner, but you’d be surprised how many formal businesses actually acquire their products this way too (smuggling).
 Stores or vendors who sell this type of product are part of the “informal” commerce that exists in Bolivia.

-But, in addition to these, many stores, vendors, outdoor market vendors, and sidewalk vendors sell products that are not imported – they are manufactured in Bolivia.
+In addition to these, many stores, vendors, outdoor market vendors, and sidewalk vendors sell products that are not imported – they are manufactured in Bolivia.
 Nothing illegal about that.
 However, they have not registered with the government to sell anything (ideally everyone should) and therefore, do not pay taxes to the government.

-The Bolivian government actually has a tax bracket for some small vendors and informal vendors.
+This is because the Bolivian government actually has a tax bracket for some small vendors and informal vendors.
 They register as small, informal vendors and therefore legally sell without paying taxes.
 This is supposed to be reserved for those who cannot afford to pay taxes.
 However, many midsized and large companies find ways to register under this tax bracket as well to avoid paying taxes.